dm261395/martian_robots_kotlin/README.md

 # Martian Robots

-This project was implemented in Kotlin v1.3.60 and uses Maven Wrapper for building.
+This project was implemented in Kotlin 1.3.60.
+Use Java 8 to run the packaged jar.
 ANTLR4 is used to parse the input according to the grammar defined in `src/main/antlr4`. `JUnit4` is used for testing.

 ## Build